chart21/mkdocs-hpmpc/docs/programs.md

 | `prob_div.hpp` | Functions for dividing a fixed point share by a public value probabilistically |

-Suppose a user wants to implement an average of two sets of numbers The following code snippet demonstrates how to import the `prob_div` function to compute the two batches using only a single communication round.
+Suppose a user wants to implement an average of two sets of numbers The following code snippet demonstrates how to utilize the predfined `prob_div` function to compute the two batches using only a single communication round.
 ```cpp
 using A = Additive_Share<DATATYPE, Share>;
 A sum1 = A(0) + A(1) + A(2) + A(3) + A(4) + A(5) + A(6) + A(7) + A(8) + A(9);